Penn Transformation Partners Selected May 20, 2026

 The receipts

-The October 2024 study cited operational modeling.
-The public record now contains conflicting accounts of what modeling exists.
+The public record now contains conflicting accounts of what modeling exists and a technical challenge to current RTC outputs.

-The case against through-running at Penn rests on a 2024 feasibility study commissioned by Amtrak, the MTA, and NJ TRANSIT.
-The study said operational modeling supported its conclusions.
+The case against through-running at Penn rests first on the October 2024 WSP/FXC feasibility study commissioned by Amtrak, the MTA, and NJ TRANSIT.
+RPA's April 2026 report is a separate publication that relies on that earlier capacity frame.
+The FRA/DB Service Optimization Study is separate again: a federal study process underway since October 2025.
+The 2024 study said operational modeling supported its conclusions.
 FOIA, FOIL, and OPRA records now show a gap between what Amtrak said it possessed, what Amtrak said was performed, and what FRA was asking NJ TRANSIT to release.

 "The search did not reveal any simulations or modeling data in Amtrak's possession, and the dwell times were based on publicly available data."